vmc-7645/nyt-book-viewer/README.md

 Flask is used to serve all REST API requests, additionally it also serves the user interface.

 All user data is stored on MongoDB Cloud Atlas and all book information is gathered from the NYT API.
-In order to run locally you need both a `mongo.key` and `nyt.key` file with their respective API keys.
+In order to run locally you need both a `mongo.key` and `nyt.key` file with their respective API keys in the `api` folder.

 # API